pwtail/vinyl_prev/README.md

 **Compatibility with django, vinyl's approach**

-*vinyl* is intended for django projects and is based on the django codebase, however it is largely independent code, in a sense that it doesn't fork django and is almost unaffected by the particular version of django used.
+*vinyl* is intended for django projects and is based on the django codebase.
+However it is largely independent code, in a sense that it doesn't fork django and is almost unaffected by the particular version of django used.

-So, *vinyl* has relative freedom to change things, and is going to use that freedom for its benefit.
+So, *vinyl* has relative freedom to change things, and it uses that freedom for its benefit.

 As a rule, one should be able to use existing models as they are with *vinyl*.